markotesic/ai-workforce-suitability/Annotations/rubric_files/Perception_and_Pattern_Recognition.md

 **Examples**:

 * From a six-row sales table, identify the first month where revenue begins a consistent decline.
-* In a list of ten sentences, flag each one that contains a prime number written in words (e.g., “seven,” “eleven”).
+* In a page of 20 digits, locate the one instance of “2” among otherwise similar-shaped “5”s.
 * Given ten timestamped log entries, mark the three that break an every-15-minutes rhythm.

-## **Level 3: Medium**
+## **Level 3: Intermediate**

 Tasks require integrating multiple cues or cross-referenced details, often with distractors, to spot an anomaly, hidden rule, or foreshadowing device.
 The pattern is discoverable but rarely obvious.

 **Examples:**

 * Examine ten HTTP logs and identify the single entry that signals a breach by combining an unusual status code with an out-of-range timestamp.
 * In a 500-word short story, highlight the sentence that foreshadows the twist ending via a double meaning.
-* Given eight brief medical case notes, spot the one patient whose lab pattern contradicts the cluster description.
+* From a lineup of six nearly identical suitcases moving on a baggage carousel, identify the correct one by piecing together two or more subtle features (e.g., faded logo plus mismatched zipper pull), while ignoring false matches that share only one of those features.

 ## **Level 4: High**